sentientmachine/erics_vim_syntax_and_color_highlighting/README.md

 Restart the terminal so the changes can take effect.
 You should be done, now on to test it to see if it works.

+Everything should be done.
+Test it to see if it works.